artyomovlab/dualsimplex/README.md

-# Linseed 2 algorithm's R package
+# DualSimplex algorithm's R package

 ## Installation
 We haven't yet defined, which functions should be exported